 The less junk mail we receive, the less papers we need to handle and sort.
 There are some ways you can reduce the quantity of junk mail.

 Most retailers that send out catalogs have a phone number you can call if you no longer want to receive them.
 If this sounds overwhelming, you can start by calling just two companies per week.
-You can also request to be removed from the mailing lists of charities and nonprofits.
+You can also request to be removed from the mailing lists of charities and nonprofit agencies.

 The Federal Trade Commission provides resources for removing yourself from some direct marketers and other companies who send unsolicited offers through the mail.